 Best Extended Car Warranties in California

-Based on recent reviews from local car owners, coverage options and overall value, Nova Warranty is the best extended car warranty company in California.
-Zurich Vehicle Service Contract is a good choice if you want easy claims, and Endurance Auto Warranty stands out for high-mileage vehicles.
+We compared 65 companies and chose the top extended auto warranty providers.
+Based on recent reviews from local car owners, coverage options and overall value, Endurance Warranty is the best extended car warranty company in California.
+Zurich Vehicle Service Contract is a good choice if you want easy claims, and CarShield stands out for high-mileage vehicles.

 Why trust ConsumerAffairs?